RetroDECK/ES-DE/INSTALL.md

 ```

 It's important to know that this is not only the directory used by the install script, the CMAKE_INSTALL_PREFIX variable also modifies code inside ES-DE used to locate the required program resources.
 So it's necessary that the install prefix corresponds to the location where the application will actually be installed.

+On Linux, if you're not building a package and instead intend to install using `make install` it's recommended to set the installation prefix to /usr/local instead of /usr.

 **Compilers**